Four Days in April: All Japan, Noah, and their troubled history.

 Mokoto would have her revenge.
 Misawa was to be left off of any subsequent DVD release, no matter how much the fans wanted to see it, and no matter how much it would have benefited All Japan, no matter how great the match.
 His memory was to be airbrushed as much as possible.
 In a radio interview soon afterwards she spoke of him in a way that sounded as if a mother had lost a son, saying that when Baba was alive they got along, but after Baba died, Misawa changed.
 There was a tragic note in her voice as she said that she could not believe that Misawa, "Whose Father loved him" (she was talking about Baba), "would do something like this".
 However, Baba had known that the era of All Japan which he had created would not last his death.
 He had taken steps however to ensure that it would, not only by appointing Misawa his successor, but as mentioned earlier he also once planned to legally adopt him as his heir.
 Baba knew that friction would arise the moment he was not there to keep Misawa and Mokoto apart (Misawa had once asked him to ask her to leave All Japan), and asked Kyohei Wada to stay by his wife in the coming storm.
 When Misawa had been telling people he was going to leave, Kyohei Wada seeing Baba's prediction coming true, told him not to speak of it anywhere near him.
 Jumbo Tsuruta however told Misawa that while he wasn't coming with him to Noah, he nevertheless had his support.
 She also told the press prior to Misawa's press conference about his new promotion, that Misawa was a traitor to All Japan.
 Misawa said he had read the statement she had prepared and faxed out to various news outlets, but he had nothing to say about it.
 He also hinted that she had accused him of financial irregularity, but as he himself said he had settled all of the debts he had incurred "with the widow" before he left.
 No more was ever said on this subject by both sides.

 All Japan were facing a crisis; Misawa had walked out with the majority of the top talent, and the majority of the future talent, and days later, office workers and admin staff quit to join him.
-Their TV deal was also cancelled and Noah took their slot.
-Mokoto, the woman who had been so strict about her husband’s wishes, now shocked everyone by bringing back Genichiro Tenryu, who had left All Japan in 1990.
+Their TV deal was also cancelled and a new variety show of wrestling and MMA, "Coliseum" would take their slot.
+While contrary to popular belief, Noah didn't have their own show in All Japan's place, fifteen minutes of the show was dedicated to Noah, and not All Japan.
+Motoko, the woman who had been so strict about her husband’s wishes, now shocked everyone by bringing back Genichiro Tenryu, who had left All Japan in 1990.
 People didn’t leave promotions to go to other promotions.
 It wasn’t done, and Baba swore that he would never let this wayward son back in the house, but yet here he was, shaking hands with mother.
 It didn’t make too much of a difference, All Japan found that they were now half selling shows in places they had originally been able to fill to the rafters.
+It was just like in 1998, when Misawa had a knee injury.

 There would be one more conflict between Noah and All Japan, and this harked back to the old days with the no contact rule, when Noah and All Japan participated in four tour dates together in July 2000.
 Noah wrestled Noah, and All Japan wrestled All Japan.
 Neither side met in the ring or outside of it.
 There was no friendly meeting with old friends.
 Nothing.
 Toshiaki Kawada mentioned that it was unnecessary for Noah to be there and Misawa was unnecessary for All Japan.
 Noah never said anything (although Steve Williams took it upon himself to goad Misawa, who just ignored him), and at the end of the tour, Misawa put Noah on the bus and took everybody back to Differ, not even waiting for the show to finish.
 By this time even Mokoto realised that All Japan could no longer function as barricaded fortress, and a deal was struck with New Japan.